premchander-revature/interviewquestions/java-questions/02-OOPSConcepts.md

 <blockquote>

- Yes, a class can have multiple constructors that assign the fields in different ways
+ Yes, a class can have multiple constructors that assign the fields in different ways.

 </blockquote>
 </details>